gulpetl/gulp-email-adapter/README.md

 The goal of this plugin is to take a MIME file and decode it and send an email using amazon SES.
 The MIME files are passed through gulp.src in the gulpfile.

+The user will need to modify first two lines of the eml file available in "test data" folder to enter their own email address and senders email address
 A sample MIME may look something like
 ```
 From: "Sender Name" <sender@email.com>